A few selections of multimedia journalism work — from social media to photography to video.

 - I targeted parents, teachers and students (not particularly policy makers – EdSource’s primary audience) with the #CommonCore Countdown GIF.
 The #CommonCore hashtag is very popular on Twitter.

 - As EdSource’s first social media manager, I developed its social media plan, among other digital initiatives.
 The audience here is sightly different and more varied than our website audience.
 The tone is still knowledgeable, as readers expect from EdSource stories, but overall more casual and pithy here.
 Use of quote graphics when appropriate.

-- Paid promo has been particularly effective on Facebook for EdSource, and we’ve seen a much more engaged discussion moving onto the platform with readers asking informed questions on reporters’ articles.
+- Paid promo has been particularly effective on Facebook for EdSource, and we saw a much more engaged discussion moving onto the platform, with readers asking informed questions on reporters’ articles.